Text by Nicole Bouglouan

 The territories are established soon after the arrival on the breeding grounds.
 Cranes often return to the same nesting-site year after year.
 The size may vary according to the species and to the range.
 The pair becomes territorial and defends its area through unison calls, threat postures and attacks at intruders or rivals.

-The new pairs engage in long dances before to copulate.
+The new pairs engage in long dances before mating.
 These displays are often spectacular.
 The birds raise the wings and bow, jump, run, and toss pieces of vegetation into the air.
 These displays are more frequent in new pairs, but they also strengthen the pair-bonds in established pairs.

 The cranes copulate repeatedly during several weeks before the laying.

 They use different types of calls to communicate, from soft contact calls to trumpeting far-carrying sounds over the territories.

 The crowned cranes give soft honks, whereas the former Anthropoides have raspy and low voices.
 The members of genus Grus give high-pitched and loud calls.
 The Siberian Crane is the only one to utter clear, flute-like notes.

 The nestlings give low, purring calls to maintain contact with their parents.
 The food-begging call is a soft peeping.
 They learn the calls during their first year of life.